mk-fg/games/factorio/Color_Combinator_Lamp_Posts/README.md

     Lamp post glow color intensity, from 0 (white) to 1.0 (full color).
 Does not affect color of the lamp itself.
 Default: 0.135.
     &nbsp;

+When pasing these lamps from blueprints, note that these will contain missing "Smart Lamp Data" items, which are settings for these lamps, and will be auto-created when lamp is built - no need to worry about those.